-It feels more important than ever to look back to the publication of Rachel Carson’s ground breaking book Silent Spring, which when published fifty years ago, helped launch the modern environmental movement with a new recognition of ecology.
+It feels more important than ever to look back on Rachel Carson’s ground breaking book Silent Spring, which when published in 1962, helped launch the modern environmental movement with a new recognition of ecology.
 In it, Carson informed the world about the dangers of chemical overuse and its effect on everything from pesticide resistance to birth defects, infertility, and cancer.
 These concerns have not gone away, and if anything, have only become more pronounced as our landscapes continue to receive excessive doses of chemicals.

 At Annie’s, we believe healthy alternatives do exist, and organic farming is one that we’re proud to champion.
 Organic products represent 85% of Annie’s total sales and we are continuing to help grow the organic market.